 This paper describes an investigation of a robot used within the traditional etching printmaking process.
-The use of a robot has been studied in two ways.
-First, for the novel affordances an autonomous robot provides within printmaking, and secondly, as a study of how robotic technologies can be integrated within a traditional process.
+The use of a robot has been studied in First, for the novel affordances an two ways. autonomous robot provides within printmaking, and secondly, as a study of how robotic technologies can be integrated within a traditional process.
 In this second aspect, the first author has worked as mediator, facilitator and researcher between the robot as tool and with Ian Chamberlain as artist.
 This paper therefore reflects on both the accessibility and utility of robotics within art as a new tool, and upon the potential expressive capabilities of a robot within the etching printmaking field.

-Technological advances, particularly within the field of robotics in recent years, have led to new possibilities when it comes to producing artwork.
+Technological advances, particularly within the fields of AI and robotics in recent years, has led to new possibilities when it comes to producing artwork.
 New robotic machines capable of both creating and physically rendering artefacts have opened new areas of investigation around machine creativity and human/robotic collaboration.

 This paper looks at the potentials afforded by robots when applied to traditional printing techniques such as etching.
 Through experiments using an adapted 3D printing robot, this study explores the possibilities of creating works where a traditional etching needle is used by a robot.
-Printmaking is a process-led method of image making and reproduction, and printmakers use a range of specialist tools and equipment (Laidler 2011).
-The traditional etching medium has a reliance on physical mark making, which is captured on the print plate.
-Purely digital approaches, i.e. predominantly screen based digital media, do not sufficiently emulate the nuances of tactile interaction.